bower/spec/README.md

 * Coffeescript should be compiled.
 * Do not include minified files.
-* Files should not be versioned (Bad: package.1.1.0.js; Good: package.js).
+* Files names should not be versioned (Bad: package.1.1.0.js; Good: package.js).

 ---